Master of Weapon: Gameplay

 The spaceship starts with a basic photon cannon and air-to-ground bombs.
 Both of these weapons can fire continuously without a need for pause.
 The photon cannon can be upgraded five times for up to five streams of photons by collecting P upgrades.
 Additionally, the exhaust of the ship can be used as a weapon.

-Special Weapons

 Special weapons can be collected by picking up boxes with specific labels through destroying transport vessels.
 These then upgrade the weaponry of the ship.